Warehouse Shelving

 Because of the different loading and unloading positions, drive-through racking works best with First-In, First-Out (FIFO) storage operations, where many uniform pallets of the same product are being stored.
 For example: cold storage/ freezer rooms storing meat or flowers, beverage storage and chemical storage.
 It isn’t ideal for high turnover situations.

-2.3 Flow racking (gravity flow racking)
+2.3 Pallet Flow Racking (gravity flow racking)

 2.3.1 Pallet Flow Racking